DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world2.md

 [No one can measure to which degree the world has been over-written.
 But Jeanne, remember one thing.
-World reformations are always brought by the determination of humans.]
+It is always a person's will that brings about change to the world.]

 "..."